Ambarnath railway station

-Ambarnath (also spelled Ambernath) is a railway station on the Central Line of the Mumbai Suburban Railway network.
+Ambarnath railway station (also spelt Ambernath, station code: ABH) is a railway station on the Central line of the Mumbai Suburban Railway network.
 It is an important terminus for local commuters.

 Ambarnath is famous for its namesake Ambreshwar mandir, a temple dedicated to Shiva and therefore commonly known as Shivmandir.
 This temple was built in 1060 CE and is included in the small list of historically very important places in India by UNESCO.